Parma Calcio 1913: Retired numbers

 6 – The club announced the retirement of the shirt number worn by club's captain Alessandro Lucarelli after his retirement announcement.
 Lucarelli holds the record for league appearances for the club and stayed with the club from its 2015 relegation from Serie A to Serie D following bankruptcy and through its three straight promotions back to Serie A between 2015 and 2018.

 12 – From the 2002–03 season until the present (with the exception of the 2015–16 season in Serie D, where league rules required that the number be assigned to a substitute), Curva Nord of the Stadio Ennio Tardini, as a sign of recognition towards the fans who sit in the Curva Nord, considered the 12th man on the pitch.

-Academy

-Below the first team, the club runs six teams at youth level, as well as a ladies' team.